-- audit committee; - governance, nominating and corporate social responsibility committee; - human resources and compensation committee; and - safety, environment and operational excellence committee.
+- audit committee; - governance, nominating and corporate social responsibility committee; - · human resources and compensation committee; and - safety, environment and operational excellence committee.

-Each committee is governed by a written charter that is approved by the board and reviewed and assessed every year by the committees themselves and the board.
+Each committee is governed by a written charter that is approved by the board and reviewed and assessed every year by the committees themselves, the governance, nominating and corporate social responsibility committee and the board.
 All of the directors that serve on the board committees must be independent, except for our safety, environment and operational excellence committee, which must be comprised of a majority of independent directors.